 By far the most intense and dark of all of the bands that experimented with industrial rock in the 90s, even so, this has one foot firmly in both camps.
 There is a lot of electronics and samples, but equally the songs themselves are built around the usual rock band setup, just with Scott Benzel’s deep, growling vocals, heavy, almost funky basslines, and guitars that are rarely that high in the mix.
 But it’s the atmosphere, more than anything else that makes this album.
 It’s oppressive, brooding and with a sheer hatred of humankind, in particular, it has a calm nihilism that is almost unmatched by any other album.
 Some feat with songs you can hum along to.

 /Young God Records

-Inexplicably one of the only Swans albums not to see a full re-release on Young God records (most does appear on Various Failures, but it’s not the same), this for me is their best album by a country mile.
+Inexplicably one of the only Swans albums not to see a full re-release on Young God records (most do appear on Various Failures, but it’s not the same), for me is their best album by a country mile.
 Featuring none of the musical extremity that they were famous for in the 80s, instead, it strips things down to a near-acoustic album (along with some electronics and the odd appearance of a full band), and all of the pushing to extremes is done by Michael Gira’s elegant wordplay and his deep, rich baritone – with lyrics revolving around the usual themes of despair, hate and love.
 And often all three.
 I’m just hoping I hear some of this magical album in the autumn.

 /Hissing Prigs In Static Couture